For our 20th show, we forced tour guides to share their top secrets from Paris. And it wasn’t easy. Listen to the episode by clicking “play” below.

 Head to the Jardin de Luxembourg in the sixth arrondissement for a statue that’s “pretty unknown and obscure”, says Luke from Run Paris.

 You can find it on the western edge of the park.
 Here’s what it looks like today.
+Did you know there are many other Statue of Liberty replicas in Paris?

 5. A golden hotel hidden behind an unassuming door